 The Foundation’s primary grantmaking strategy is place-based.
-This means that we seek opportunities to make clusters of grants in the same communities, supporting organizations that serve essentially the same children, youth and families.
+We seek opportunities to make clusters of complementary grants in specific communities, supporting public and nonprofit organizations that serve essentially the same children, youth, and families.

 To that end, communities must meet the following criteria to be considered for funding:

 The community is experiencing acute and widespread poverty, as evidenced by the number of students who qualify for free or reduced-price school lunch.

 The community has a strong “sense of place” that arises from factors such as location, history, and the shared goals and deep-rooted relationships among residents, community-based organizations, and educators.